 One highlight of our trip was taking photos of the different flowers and fruits we saw inside the resort.

 We hope you try out Guerrero Farm and Nature Park in Talisay City.
 It is a nice, quiet resort that may not have all the flashy attractions of other resorts but it is perfect for people who want a simpler, down to earth experience.
+It’s also popular with Celebrities who want to be “away from the crowds” and the hustle /bustle.

 Guerrero farm and Nature Park is located at Barangay Cabatangan Talisay City.